m-lab/website/_pages/performance.md

 * **Internet Service Provider** (ISP)
 * **Vantage point** (i.e., M-Lab site)

 These visualizations can show one or more metrics at different levels of aggregation at the same time.
 A few examples of how metrics and aggregation criteria can be combined to provide interesting visualizations are provided in the following pages.
-If you're interested, you can find a detailed description of how the aggregated statistics are computed at [https://github.com/m-lab/mlab-wikis/blob/master/PDEChartsNDT.md](https://github.com/m-lab/mlab-wikis/blob/master/PDEChartsNDT.md).
+If you're interested, you can find a detailed description of how to compute common metrics from NDT data, please review: [Calculating Common Metrics]({{ site.baseurl }}/data/docs/bq/ndtmetrics/).

 ## Global Map of Median Download Throughput